 Although they are not particularly active, Pekingese are nonetheless prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Pekingese are prone to include knee problems such as patellar luxation; respiratory conditions such as brachycephalic syndrome; eye issues such as cataracts and distichiasis; heart conditions such as mitral valve disease; and developmental problems such as cryptorchidism.

-Thankfully, Petplan pet insurance covers all hereditary and congenital conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
 Which means if your Pekingese develops anything more than a royal love for your family, you’re covered.